tabassumLatif/TMDB-Android/README.md

 * Uses [Glide](https://github.com/bumptech/glide) for image loading.

 ## Features
-* Discover Top Rated and Popular movies on TMDb.
+* Discover Top Rated and Popular movies on TMDB.
 * Search for movies
+* User can favorite movies
 * View banner image, votes release date, revenue and movie details inside the app.
 * Works offline by caching data into a database.